Grand Traverse Area Rock and Mineral Club, Traverse City, Michigan

 Peterson Park - North of Northport - Another good bet for Petoskey stones including some large ones.

-In Petoskey, there are many spots around Little Traverse Bay including the State Park and several City Parks.
-One place
+In Petoskey, there are many spots around Little Traverse Bay including the State Park and some local government owned parks.

 -